We look forward to welcoming you to our University of Applied Sciences and hope you will enjoy your stay with us!

 Preparatory Course for international prospective students

 Ulm University, Neu-Ulm University of Applied Sciences and Ulm University of Applied Sciences offer a preparatory course for international prospective students who wish to apply for a German speaking study program.
 It includes an intensive linguistic as well as general and subject specific preparation for your studies.
-More information can be found here.
+The universities provide more detailed information on the FOKus web page.

-For each semester, the International Office gives a limited amount of financial assistance.
+Each semester, the International Office offers a limited amount of financial assistance.

 The Ulm University of Applied Sciences informs the partner universities in case scholarships are available.
 Usually the selection is done by the sending institution.